getlantern/zenodb/README.md

-# TDB
+# tibsdb

-TDB is an embeddable time series database optimized for performing aggregating analytical queries on dimensional data.
+tibsdb is an embeddable time series database optimized for performing aggregating analytical queries on dimensional data.
 It was developed to replace [influxdb](https://github.com/influxdata/influxdb/) as a repository for error log metrics at [Lantern](https://www.getlantern.org).